dittm/cv.github.io/README.md

 ## purpose

-this website is a personal portfolio showcasting current and post projects during my masters in digital humanities at the university of graz.
+this website is a personal portfolio showcasting current and past projects during my masters in digital humanities at the university of graz.

+### relevant courses taken
+* Introduction to Programming
+* Introduction to IT
+* Introduction to the Digital Humanities
+* X-Technologie
+* Information Modelling

+### current courses
+* Advanced Programming
+* Selected Questions of Digital Humanities
+* Web Development
+* Advanced X-Technologies
+* Advanced Information Modelling